Zatarita/wfobj-rs/README.md

 # wfobj-rs
 Specification compliant Rust Wavefront Obj file parser/serialization

+* sadly, i haven't had time to dedicate to this lately, so it sits incomplete*

 # Overview
 OBJ files were originally created for "The Advanced Visualizer" which was a 3d graphics program developed by Wavefront Technologies in the late 1900's.
 This technology is now antiquated; however, the format still sees use to this day due to the simplicity of the format and plaintext formatting.
 There seem to be a few parsers for the Rust programming language for OBJ files; however, they only seem to parse model data, and overlook the rest of the specification.
 This repo intends to be a fully compliant parser for the obj 3.0 format.